 The average body temperature of a horse is between 37.5°c and 38°c.
 The pH or “Hydrogen Potential” determines the degree of acidity of a solution.
 The pH measurements describe the concentration of H+ ion molecules in a solution.
 A pH below 7 is said to be acidic, while a pH above 7 indicates that it is an alkaline solution.
-The pH in horses is 6.3 and is therefore more acidic than in humans, which is around 7.4.
+The pH in horses is between 7.0 and 7.4.
 The more acidic an aqueous solution is, the more H+ ions it will contain.

 Source : www.nagwa.com

 Cells continuously produce H+ ions, which is why the body naturally regulates them via the pH level in order to maintain a balance between the acidity and alkalinity ratio of his body.
 This is known as the acid-base balance.

 There are two forms of acids regulated by the body: